SRA-VJTI/eklavya.github.io/content/blogs/task0.md

 ## Submission Instructions

-- You must create a zip file, which should contain source files,
+- You must create a zip file, which should contain source files, and screenshot of the output.

 - Submit here : [Link to Google Form](https://forms.gle/KidHGNRT8NG1zmL76)